Yap: Stone money

 The value of the stones was kept high due to the difficulty and hazards involved in obtaining them.
 To quarry the stones, Yapese adventurers had to sail to distant islands and deal with local inhabitants who were sometimes hostile.
 Once quarried, the disks had to be transported back to Yap on rafts towed behind sail-driven canoes.
 The scarcity of the disks, and the effort and peril required to get them, made them valuable to the Yapese.

 In 1874, Irish American sea captain David O'Keefe hit upon the idea of employing the Yapese to import more "money" in the form of shiploads of large stones, also from Palau.
 O'Keefe then traded these stones with the Yapese for other commodities such as sea cucumbers and copra.
 The 1954 film His Majesty O'Keefe cast Burt Lancaster in the captain's role.
 Although some of the O'Keefe stones are larger than the canoe-transported stones, they are less valuable than the earlier stones due to the comparative ease with which they were obtained.

-As no more disks are being produced or imported, this money supply is fixed.
-The islanders know who owns which piece but do not necessarily move them when ownership changes.
-Their size and weight (the largest ones require 20 adult men to carry) make them very difficult to move around.
+Since no more disks are being produced or imported, this money supply is fixed.
+The islanders know who owns which piece but do not necessarily move them when ownership changes, as their size and weight (the largest ones require 20 adult men to carry) make them very difficult to move around.
 Although today the United States dollar is the currency used for everyday transactions in Yap, the stone disks are still used for more traditional or ceremonial exchange.
 The stone disks may change ownership during marriages, transfers of land title, or as compensation for damages suffered by an aggrieved party.